 HOPKINS, WILLIAM ROWLAND (26 July 1869-9 Feb.
 1961), lawyer, industrial developer, and Cleveland's first city manager, was born in Johnstown, Pa., to David J. and Mary Jeffreys Hopkins.
 The family came to Cleveland in 1874.
-At 13, Hopkins began working in the Cleveland Rolling Mills, using his earnings to attend Western Reserve Academy, graduating in 1892.
+At 13, Hopkins began working in the CLEVELAND ROLLING MILLS, using his earnings to attend Western Reserve Academy, graduating in 1892.
 He earned his A.B.
 (1896) and LL.B.
-(1899) at Western Reserve University, being elected to CLEVELAND CITY COUNCIL as a Republican (1897-99) while in law school.
+(1899) at Western Reserve University (see CASE WESTERN RESERVE UNIVERSITY), being elected to CLEVELAND CITY COUNCIL as a Republican (1897-99) while in law school.
 Hopkins laid out new industrial plant developments, and in 1905 promoted construction of the Cleveland Short Line Railroad, linking Cleveland's major industrial sections.
 He gave up his law practice in 1906 to devote himself to business.